 Turtles or not, this is a beautiful area that you must see, whether driving through, taking a bike or just walking.
 The park is a well-known birding and wildlife observation area.

 Scalloping: August is scallop season along the gulf, and Cape San Blas, Florida is a great place to hunt for them.
-We had such fun with Seahorse Water Safari snorkeling for scallops.
-We found a few, and lots of other sea life in the clear, blue-green waters.
+During our trip, we found a few, and lots of other sea life in the clear, blue-green waters.
 Our host Gary Heist explained everything we brought up and let us touch it before returning it to the sea.

-Sunset Cruise: Seahorse Water Safari also offers sunset cruises.
-I’d recommend this activity for anyone visiting.
+Sunset Cruise: I’d recommend this activity for anyone visiting.
 It’s inexpensive and we saw the most astounding sunsets.
 In winter is great amberjack fishing.

 Fishing: The Forgotten Coast is a magnet for fisherman.
 If you want a local guide to the best fishing spots, contact Break-a-Way Charters.